onthegomap/planetiler/PLANET.md

 # Generating a Map of the World

-To generate a map of the world using the built-in [basemap profile](flatmap-basemap) based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), you will need a machine with java 16 or later installed and at least 10x as much disk space and 1.5x as much RAM as the `planet.osm.pbf` file you start from.
-All testing has been done using Digital Ocean droplets with dedicated vCPUs ([referral link](https://m.do.co/c/a947e99aab25)) and OpenJDK installed through `apt`.
-Flatmap splits work among cores so the more you have, the less time it takes.
+To generate a map of the world using the built-in [basemap profile](flatmap-basemap), you will need a machine with Java 16 or later installed and at least 10x as much disk space and 1.5x as much RAM as the `planet.osm.pbf` file you start from.
+All testing has been done using Digital Ocean droplets with dedicated vCPUs ([referral link](https://m.do.co/c/a947e99aab25)) and OpenJDK 17 installed through `apt`.
+Flatmap splits work among available CPUs so the more you have, the less time it takes.

 ### 1) Choose the Data Source